OpenINF/wg-a-team/README.md

 ## Our Mission

-The Engineering Productivity WG is a Swiss Army Knife of coders dedicated to improving the quality and productivity of engineering at OpenINF.
+The Engineering Productivity <abbr title="Working Group">WG</abbr> is a Swiss Army Knife of coders dedicated to improving the quality and productivity of engineering at OpenINF.
 Working with others in a responsive and agile manner, we strive to be a model of open development.
 We create, maintain, and extend a diverse array of sustainable tools and systems that derive and deliver information on the quality of OpenINF’s products and enhance the impact and effectiveness of the OpenINF community.

 ## Connecting with the Team